catmelonllc/all-in-one/README.md

 `./aio.sh`
 ---
 ok bye <3
-remember. this is public domain. all my work is
+remember. this is public domain. infact, all my work is. i believe all people should have the right to modify this. okay bye! made by catmelonllc. original repo at `https://github.com/catmelonllc/all-in-one`
+<3